Ladies & Gentlemen,

 Committee meeting attended.
 POWERGRID enters into Memorandum of

-Understanding (Moll) with Ministry of Power every year wherein Company
+Understanding (MoU) with Ministry of Power every year wherein Company

 is evaluated on various financial and non-financial parameters.

-M/s Chandrasekaran & Associates, Practising Company Secretary has
+M/s Chandrasekaran & Associates, Practising Company Secretaries have

 conducted Secretarial Audit of the Company for the financial year ended

-March 31, 2015 from.
-The Report forms part of this Annual Report
+31st March, 2016.
+Their Report forms part of this Annual Report

 During the period under review the Company has generally complied with

 the provisions of the Act, Rules, Regulations, Guidelines, Standards,

 etc. mentioned above subject to the following observation: